pkgcore/pkgcore/doc/man.rst

 Man Pages
 =========

-Pkgcore installs a set of man pages relating to the tools (e.g. pmerge) it provides as well as ones detailing configuration, development, and other general information.
+pkgcore provides a set of man pages relating to its tools (e.g. pmerge) as well as ones detailing configuration, development, and other general information.

 .. toctree::
     :glob: